Tech500/Heating-System-Monitor/README.md

 Overview

 This project uses three ESP32 microcontrollers communicating via ESP-NOW: one for outside temperature, one for blower sound detection (using Blower_Slave.ino), and one as the master to consolidate communications and log heating system activity.
-The system operates independently of the heating system's internal controls, making it a non-intrusive monitoring solution.
+The system operates independently of the heating system’s internal controls, making it a non-intrusive monitoring solution.

 Features